katakubin/amaranthine/README.md

 Check out our [release](https://github.com/katakubin/amaranthine/releases/)!

-P.S : For our initial (and also before-merged) release, check out [this link](https://github.com/katakubin/amaranthine/releases/tag/v1.0.0-dev)!
+P.S : For our initial release, check out [this link](https://github.com/katakubin/amaranthine/releases/tag/v1.0.0-dev)!

 ## FAQ (Frequent Asked Questions)

 ### what is amaranthine?
-Amaranthine is a web-based automated text adventure.
+Amaranthine is a web-based automated text adventure that relies on a simple premise.

-Amaranthine's goal is to make a automated game using a basic web environment.
-All the events that occur in the game are generated basicly using a simple go-to script.
+Amaranthine's goal is to make a automated game using a basic web library / language.
+All the events that occur in the game were simply generated using a go-to script.

 ### are amaranthine is free to use?
 Yes!
-You can use all the Amaranthine's environment.
-Feel free to clone our project!
-Just make sure that your project aren't closely the same as the root of it.
+Feel free to use and clone our project!
+(For more information, check out our license).

-### are you need to use a specific program to run amaranthine?
+### do i need to use a specific program to run amaranthine?
-No!
-Amaranthine's environments are consists of HTML, CSS, and Javascript.
+Not at all!
+Amaranthine were only consists of HTML, CSS, Javascript, and UIKit (front-end).
 You just need to use a browser (& some text editor to change the looks or codes that you want) in order to run it.

+### do you have any chance to use any third-party language (such as jQuery or such) for supporting your game logic?
+I'm trying my best to use the only basic web language that's already exist, without having to rely on any third-party language.